JM89/crash-courses/CrashCourse-MessageBasedSystems/Lesson0/README.md

 - InducedFailureRateFactor: number between 0 and 100, represents the percentage of failures happening for a given request.
 - InducedLatencyFactor: min duration in seconds to enforce during the call.

+As soon as you are familiar with this structure, let's jump to Lesson 1.